ibm-cloud-docs/sap/sap-terraform-automate-ase-sybase-ha-deployment.md

 {: #automate-sap-ase-sybase-ha-sz-delpoyment-catalog-tile}
 {: ui}

-Use these steps to configure the SAP HA SZ SAP NetWeaver on your existing VPC by using the catalog tile interface.
+Use these steps to configure the SAP HA SAP NetWeaver on your existing VPC by using the catalog tile interface.
 The scripts can take 2 - 3 hours to complete.

 1. From the {{site.data.keyword.cloud_notm}} Catalog, select **SAP NetWeaver High Availability on Single Zone** tile.
-The tile opens the **Create** tab for SAP HA SZ S/4ASE SYBASE.
-For more information about this deployment, see the About tab or the readme file link.
+The tile opens the **Create** tab for SAP HA ASE SYBASE.
+For more information about this deployment, see the About tab or the [Readme](https://github.com/IBM-Cloud/sap-nwase-ha/blob/main/README.md) file link.
-2. On the SAP HA SZ SAP NetWeaver page, configure your workspace:
+2. On the SAP HA SAP NetWeaver page, configure your workspace:
     * Enter a name for the workspace or use the default.
     * Select the **Resource Group** to use to create resources.
 Use the Default or create a Resource Group.
     * Select a **Location** to create your Schematics workspace.
 The workspace location does not have to match the resource location.
 3. Enter the required deployment values, review the default input variables, and provide values that match your solution.
 These parameters are specific to your deployment.
-For more information, see the [Readme file - Input Parameters](https://github.com/IBM-Cloud/sap-s4hana-sz-ha/blob/main/schematics/README.md).
+For more information, see the [Readme file - Input Parameters](https://github.com/IBM-Cloud/sap-nwase-ha/blob/main/README.md).
     |Parameter	|Description|
     |-----|-----|
     |APP-HOSTNAME-1	|APP VSI hostname-1|